rNLKJA/UoM-DS-2019-2024/README.md

     - auctioneer start by asking for a minimum (reserve) price
     - auctioneer invites bids from bidders, which must be higher than the current highest price receivied (perhaps requirign a minimum bid increment).
     - auctioneer ends when no further bids received, and good is sold if final bid exceeds reserve price.
-    - price paid by winner is theri final (highets) bid.
+    - price paid by winner is their final (highets) bid.

     > **Domaint Strategy**: Keep bidding in small bids while the current cost is below your utility value v_i for the good.